-See "Cellular iPad as Personal Hotspot" on page 33 for step by step instructions to make this connection type
+See "Cellular iPad as Personal Hotspot" on page 34 for step by step instructions to make this connection type

 NOTE: Using this connection type to transfer data directly from the InCommand display to your iPad will not utilize your cellular data.
 The connection is over Wi-Fi and therefore not using cellular data.
-If you, when applicable, use your iPad to connect to AgFiniti Cloud to download data, cellular data will then be used.
+If you use your iPad to connect to AgFiniti Cloud to download data, cellular data will then be used at those times.